-As part of our 'lockdown training' series, we've spoken to PH ambassadors about how they've changed their training plans and how they've improvised in recent weeks.
+As part of our 'lockdown training' series, we've spoken to Precision Fuel & Hydration ambassadors about how they've changed their training plans and how they've improvised in recent weeks.

 Hi team!
 It's obviously been a difficult time for people everywhere and there can be a tendency to focus on the positives of lockdown.
 But has there been 1 specific positive you can take out of the current situation?